AI isn't your bottleneck.Unstructured thinking is.We fix that first.

 engagement works

-A simple path for small business teams: identify the opportunity, scope the first system, and go deeper only when the work truly needs it.
+A simple path: structure the thinking, scope the first system, and go deeper only when the work truly needs it.

 Architecture Assessment